easkay/HA-Vault/README.md

 This repo assumes you're running on Linux or macOS.

-Ensure you have Terraform 0.12, Packer 1.5, and Vault 1.4 installed.
+Ensure you have Terraform 0.12, Packer 1.5, Vault 1.4, and ansible 2.8 (min) installed.
 This repo assumes some prior knowledge and experience with Vault, Terraform, Packer, and at least one of the cloud providers mentioned.

 ### Common setup

-1. Adjust the variables in the `tls-bootstrap/bootstrap.sh` script, particularly any containing `example.com`.
+1. Replace any instances of `example.com` in the `tls-bootstrap/bootstrap.sh` with a domain that you control.
-1. Adjust ansible variables in the `ansible/group_vars/example.yml` file as needed, particularly the `vault_lb_hostname` variable.
+1. Replace any instances of `example.com` in the `ansible/group_vars/example.yml` file with the same domain as the previous step.
-1. Within the `ansible` folder, run the following to create Consul tokens for the necessary use cases:
+1. `cd` into the `ansible` folder and run the following to create Consul tokens for the necessary use cases:
     ```
     uuidgen | tr '[:upper:]' '[:lower:]' > roles/consul/files/tokens/agent
     uuidgen | tr '[:upper:]' '[:lower:]' > roles/consul/files/tokens/haproxy
     uuidgen | tr '[:upper:]' '[:lower:]' > roles/consul/files/tokens/vault
     ```
+1. `cd` into the `tls-bootstrap` folder, run `./bootstrap.sh`.

-Pick a cloud provider - AWS, GCP, or Azure and setup the infrastructure as follows
+Pick a cloud provider - AWS, GCP, or Azure and setup the infrastructure as follows.
+It's recommended to have a console for your chosen provider open and available, having logged in.

 ### AWS

 1. Ensure you have a default VPC that has a minimum of 2 subnets and outbound internet access.
-    If you don't have one or don't want one, adjust the Packer templates and Terraform to look for a different pre-configured VPC.
+    If you don't have one or don't want one, adjust the Packer templates and Terraform to use a different pre-configured VPC.
-1. Adjust the Packer and Terrafom variables
+1. Adjust the Packer and Terrafom variables.
     1. Check the `aws/packer/example.vars` file and supply credentials and a region.
     1. Check the `aws/terraform/example.tfvars` file and adjust the hostnames and trusted external IPs to fit your setup.
+It's recommended to add the outbound IP of your machine to this list. _NOTE_: AWS requires that these addresses be in CIDR format.
-1. Build the images with Packer
+1. Build the images with Packer.
-    1. Within the `aws/packer` folder, run `packer build --var-file example.vars consul.json` and `packer build --var-file example.vars vault.json`.
+    1. `cd` into the `aws/packer` folder, run
-1. Run the Terraform
-    1. Within the `aws/terraform` folder, run `terraform init ; terraform apply --var-file example.tfvars` and approve the plan once you've reviewed it.
-    1. While Terraform is running, setup the domain configured in `aws/terraform/example.tfvars` to point at the AWS ELB.
-This can be done with a CNAME record in your DNS zone, or by resolving the DNS record (`dig <hostname>`) and editing the hosts file:
         ```
+        packer build --var-file example.vars consul.json
+        packer build --var-file example.vars vault.json
+        ```
+1. Run the Terraform.
+    1. `cd` into the `aws/terraform` folder, run `terraform init ; terraform apply --var-file example.tfvars` and if the plan looks good, approve it.
+    1. **While Terraform is running**, setup the domain configured in `aws/terraform/example.tfvars` to point at the AWS ELB.
+This can be done with a CNAME record in your DNS zone, or by resolving the DNS record (`dig <hostname>`) and editing the hosts file as follows.
+If the `dig` command doesn't produce IPs for the ELB, ensure it's finished provisioning and retry.
+        ```
         <ip_1> vault-0.vault.example.com vault-1.vault.example.com vault.example.com consul.example.com
         <ip_2> vault-0.vault.example.com vault-1.vault.example.com vault.example.com consul.example.com
         <ip_3> vault-0.vault.example.com vault-1.vault.example.com vault.example.com consul.example.com
         ```
+    1. If the Terraform apply step hangs on provisioning `null_resource.consul_acl_bootstrap`, check that Consul is responding at `consul.<your_domain>:8501`.
+    1. If you receive an error similar to `Failed to create new policy: Unexpected response code: 500 (<specific error message>)`, the situation can be recovered by locating the `null_resource consul_acl_bootstrap` resource and commenting all lines of the `command` _except_ those which start with `consul acl policy` or `consul acl token`.
+Terraform should then be re-run.

 ### GCP

 1. Ensure you have a default VPC (named 'default') with a subnet (named 'default') that has outbound internet access.
     If you don't have one or don't want one, adjust the Packer templates and Terraform to look for a different pre-configured VPC.
-1. Adjust the Packer and Terrafom variables
+1. Adjust the Packer and Terrafom variables.
-    1. Check the `gcp/packer/example.vars` file and supply credentials and a region.
+    1. Check the `gcp/packer/example.vars` file and supply credentials and a project ID.
-    1. Check the `gcp/terraform/example.tfvars` file and adjust the hostnames and trusted external IPs to fit your setup.
+    1. Check the `gcp/terraform/example.tfvars` file and supply credentials and adjust the hostnames and trusted external IPs to fit your setup.
+It's recommended to add the outbound IP of your machine to this list.
-1. Build the images with Packer
+1. Build the images with Packer.
-    1. Within the `gcp/packer` folder, run `packer build --var-file example.vars consul.json` and `packer build --var-file example.vars vault.json`.
+    1. `cd` into the `gcp/packer` folder, run
+        ```
+        packer build --var-file example.vars consul.json
+        packer build --var-file example.vars vault.json
+        ```
-1. Run the Terraform
+1. Run the Terraform.
-    1. Within the `gcp/terraform` folder, run `terraform init ; terraform apply --var-file example.tfvars` and approve the plan once you've reviewed it.
+    1. `cd` into the `gcp/terraform` folder, run `terraform init ; terraform apply --var-file example.tfvars` and if the plan looks good, approve it.
-    1. While Terraform is running, setup the domain configured in `gcp/terraform/example.tfvars` to point at the Load Balancer frontends.
+    1. **While Terraform is running**, setup the domain configured in `gcp/terraform/example.tfvars` to point at the Load Balancer frontends.
 This can be done with A records in your DNS zone, or by editing the hosts file:
         ```
         <consul_ip> consul.example.com
         <vault_ip> vault-0.vault.example.com vault-1.vault.example.com vault.example.com
         ```
+    1. If the Terraform apply step hangs on provisioning `null_resource.consul_acl_bootstrap`, check that Consul is responding at `consul.<your_domain>:8501`.
+    1. If you receive an error similar to `Failed to create new policy: Unexpected response code: 500 (<specific error message>)`, the situation can be recovered by locating the `null_resource consul_acl_bootstrap` resource and commenting all lines of the `command` _except_ those which start with `consul acl policy` or `consul acl token`.
+Terraform should then be re-run.

 ### Azure